 11. Plant Stand

-Plant stands are another great gift because it allows gardeners to show off their gorgeous flowers in a fashionable and appealing way.
+Plant stands are another great gift because they allow gardeners to show off their gorgeous flowers in a fashionable and appealing way.

 Personally, I love plant stands because it allows people from the road to notice my gorgeous flowers during the warmer months.